robmasocco/AOS-TAG/ideas.md

 ## POSTING A MESSAGE ON A LEVEL

-Each level structure embeds and rwlock_t: the writer takes it to post, updates the wakeup condition, releases it and wakes readers up.
-Readers acquire it to memcpy contents into an on-the-go-set array in the stack and release it afterwards (can't hold a spinlock while doing a sleeping call!); then, they call copy_to_user.
+Each level structure embeds and *rwlock_t*: the writer takes it to post, updates the wakeup condition, releases it and wakes readers up.
+Readers acquire it to memcpy contents into an on-the-go-set array in the stack and release it afterwards (can't hold a spinlock while doing a sleeping call!); then, they call *copy_to_user*.
+Buffers are preallocated for each level (a single page, compromise between complexity and resource usage).

-TODO
+The wakeup condition is a single value which is flipped each time a writer posts a message, and readers will always wait on the opposite value; thus, this works as a linearization point for the level data structure (evident if you see the pseudocode above).

 # TODO LIST

-- How should messages be delivered?
 - Is an RCU BST a good idea or can we just use an rw_sem?
 - How are fd_sets implemented and used?
 - Complete definition of all operations.